-A CT anuterized tomography, or CTA) scan will also be completed.
-During this scan, contgiogram (a comprast is injected into the blood stream through a vein in your arm.
+A Computerized tomography or CTA) scan will also be completed.
+During this scan, contgiogram (a contrast is injected into the blood stream through a vein in your arm.
 The contrast travels to the kidneys and urinary tract while the CTA scan and X-rays are done.
 These tests help the transplant staff to determine if your urinary tract, kidneys, and the blood vessels leading to the kidneys are normal.

-You will also meet with a surgeon and complete a psychosocial evaluation with a clinical social worker.
-Once all results from the entire evaluation process are available, they will be reviewed by a multidisciplinary committee who decides whether you are able to safely proceed with the donation.
+Once all results from the entire evaluation process are available, it will be determined by the independent physician whether you are able to safely proceed with the donation.

 What are the health risks associated with being a donor?

-Your surgeon and nurse coordinator will discuss all health risks with you.
+Your Nephrologist and surgeon will discuss all health risks with you.
 The risks of donation are similar to those involved with any major surgery, such as bleeding and infection.
 Death resulting from kidney donation is extremely rare.
 Current research indicates that kidney donation does not change life expectancy or increase a person’s risks of developing kidney disease or other health problems.

 Will giving a kidney affect my lifestyle?

-If you have no living donor available, the kidney used for your transplant surgery will come from a deceased donor.
+If you have no living donor available, you have an option of registering for Deceased donor kidney transplant.
 Regardless of your donor, you’ll still undergo the same thorough evaluation to determine whether you’re a candidate for transplant surgery.
 You cannot receive a kidney transplant before the completion of all tests and consultations recommended by the Doctor.
 Once you’re approved for transplant, you’ll be placed on the organ waiting list, at which point you begin to accrue waiting time.

-The waiting period often is several years, so you may be asked to undergo periodic testing to remain “active” on the waiting list.
-You’ll continue to be cared for by your referring physician, and transplant physicians are available for consultation and will become actively involved if necessary.
+The waiting period often is several months to years, so you may be asked to undergo periodic testing to remain “active” on the waiting list.
+You’ll continue to be cared for by your Nephrologist

-Above all, because the waiting period can be extended, it’s important for you to let the transplant team know about any serious changes in your health.
+Above all, because the waiting period can be extended, it’s important for you to let the Nephrologist know about any serious changes in your health.
 Keeping us updated improves the chances of a timely transplantation.